The Spunky Curl Logo

 #1 Actun Tunichil Muknal (ATM) Cave

-Take a guided tour with MayaWalk through the cave system of Actun Tunichil Muknal to see in situ Maya skeletons, ceramics, and sacrificial altars.
+Take a guided tour with MayaWalk through the enchanting cave system of Actun Tunichil Muknal to see in situ Maya skeletons, ceramics, and sacrificial altars.
 Weave your way over and between partially submerged rock formations to reach the grand finale: The Crystal Maiden.

-#2 Sailing Trip
+#2 Raggamuffin Sailing Trip

-TIP: The trip costs $550 USD per person and has a minimum requirement of 8 passengers.
+This no-frills expedition offers an opportunity to reset and discover a part of Belize few get the chance to see.
+Exchange stories with fellow passengers, sway to Reggae beats, and connect with nature.
+The trip costs $550 USD (low season) or $600 USD (high season) per person and has a minimum requirement of eight passengers.
 Sailing also depends on the weather.
 Be prepared to go with the flow since there isn't a set schedule.

 #3 Snorkeling

+Our guides, David and Zack, took us and several others on a small boat to five different spots including Coral Gardens and Hol Chan Marine Reserve.
 The ocean diversity was out of this world!
-We saw tarpons, manatees, turtles, nurse sharks, sting rays, and a small moray eel.
+We saw tarpons, manatees, turtles, nurse sharks, sting rays, and a small eel.
 The final snorkeling stop was a huge sunken barge full of corals, purple sea fans, urchins, and crabs.

 #4 Xunantunich

+The area reached its peak between 600-670 AD and features four main sections.
+Climb the impressive 40 m (130 ft) El Castillo pyramid and gaze across the jungle canopy of the Mopan River Valley.
 Peek inside chambers with corbeled arches, marvel at carved stucco, and decipher eroded stelae.
-Walk around tombs, ball courts, and residential sections while keeping a lookout for toucans.
+Walk around tombs, ball courts, and residential spaces while keeping a lookout for Keel-billed Toucans.

 #5 Mayflower Bocawina National Park